Frequently Asked Questions

 Have you handled my type of case before?

-Clearly, we always want as many facts as possible up front, but the short answer is yes to any personal or business tax delinquency or related matter.
+Clearly, we always want as many facts as possible up front, but the short answer is likely yes to any individual or business tax delinquency or related matter.

 Who will be handling my case?

 It depends on the type of strategy pursued, the complexity of the facts, and the various team members’ workloads.
-Regardless, nothing is filed with the government unless and until it has been reviewed and approved personally by Joseph Pearman.
-All negotiations with the government are conducted personally by Joseph Pearman.
+Regardless, nothing is filed with the Government unless and until it has been reviewed and approved personally by Attorney Pearman.
+All negotiations with the Government are conducted personally by Attorney Pearman.

 How much do you charge?

-It depends on the type of strategy pursued, the complexity of the facts and whether the time involved will be open-ended.
-Most cases are billed on a one-time flat fee basis.
-However, some cases are extremely complex and open-ended, requiring hourly billing.
+It depends on the type of strategy pursued, the complexity of the facts, and whether the time involved will be open ended.
+Most cases are billed on a one (1) time flat fee basis.
+However, some cases are extremely complex and open ended thus requiring hourly billing.

 Can I handle my tax problem myself?